TylerLu/EDUGraphAPI-PHP/README.md

 ## Debug locally

-[PhpStorm](https://www.jetbrains.com/phpstorm/specials/phpstorm/phpstorm.html) is recommended to debug the sample locally.

-The following software and components are also required:
+The following software and components are required:

 - PHP >= 7.0.0
 - OpenSSL PHP Extension